phpvms/docs/docs/acars/flight.md

 1. FSX/P3D (`.pln`)
 1. X-Plane (`.fms`)
 1. MSFS (`.pln`)
-1. Simbrief (`.xml`, exported from the SimBrief site or the SimBrief Downloader)
+1. Simbrief (`.xml`, exported from the SimBrief site or the SimBrief Downloader.
+There is a "phpVMS" flight plan type that's available)

 The routes/navpoints are then loaded from the flight plan, along with the TOD (from MSFS/Simbrief), and filed along with your PIREP.